rhayes777/PyAutoFit/README.rst

         def log_likelihood_function(self, instance):

-            # The 'instance' that comes into this method is an instance of the Gaussian class above, with the parameters
+            # The 'instance' that comes into this method is an instance of the Gaussian class
-            # set to values chosen by the non-linear search.
+            # above, with the parameters set to (random) values chosen by the non-linear search.

             print("Gaussian Instance:")
             print("Centre = ", instance.centre)
             print("Intensity = ", instance.intensity)
             print("Sigma = ", instance.sigma)

-            # Below, we fit the data with the Gaussian instance, using its "line_from_xvalues" function to create the
+            # We fit the data with the Gaussian instance, using its
-            # model data.
+            # "line_from_xvalues" function to create the model data.

             xvalues = np.arange(self.data.shape[0])